schibsted/spid-tech-docs/resources/articles/sdks/javascript-1x.md

 ##### cache

-By default the SDK will cache responses from SPiD for functions that check product and subscription access (`hasProduct`, `hasSubscription`).
+By default the SDK will cache responses from Schibsted account for functions that check product and subscription access (`hasProduct`, `hasSubscription`).
 It uses the `refresh_timeout` value for invalidating the cache.
-This is default `true` and the purpose is to minimize requests to SPiD and performance gains.
+This is default `true` and the purpose is to minimize requests to Schibsted account and performance gains.
 These responses rarely change.

 ##### cache_notloggedin